czaloom/EmbeddedML/README.md

 # EmbeddedML for the STM32 Platform
-### Implementation of Embedded Machine Learning on Systems Using STM32
+### Implementation of Embedded Machine Learning on the STM32 Platform

 This repository is aimed at promoting development solely on the STM32 (or similar platforms) for other development paths see the core [EmbeddedML](https://github.com/merrick7/EmbeddedML) library.